RoderickQiu/gtwd-CS205-C-CPP/README.md

     - `-c` or `--config`: config ini file path for `raw` files
 - For `w2f` mode only:
     - `-v` or `--velocity`: play speed
-        - argument is the speed od the output file
+        - argument is the speed of the output file
         - a float number between 0 and 1
 - For `fe` mode (Flac meta data editing):
     - `-mv` or `--modify-vendor`: modify vendor